WHITE RAT 2.7

 (2.25.1:20: I wrote topic 2 thinking the date was 1.30, but in fact

-it was 2.1 since Khitan
+it was 2.1 since the first Khitan

 2. If Khitan juri 'twenty' is from jur 'two' plus -i, then I would guess that 'thirty' might be something like guri: gur 'three' plus -i.
 But I don't really know, and I'm not even sure the Khitan word for 'three' is gur.
 And I can't explain the Khitan large script character